contact enquiry list

 If you’d like something quieter, make sure you monitor the volume – if people can’t talk easily over the music, ask the musicians to turn it down!

-How to Plan an Office Christmas Party – 5 Tips
+How to Plan an Office Christmas Party: An 8 Step Guide

 Choose the right kind of music